1958 Los Angeles Dodgers

 History, Comments, Contributions

-The 1958 Dodgers had the worst win-loss record of any Dodger team from 1945-66.
-The team finished seventh in the league, in their inaugural season in Los Angeles.
-The Pythagorean was even worse than their 71 wins, indicating that they should have won only 68 games.
+The 1958 Los Angeles Dodgers had the worst win-loss record of any Dodger team from 1945 to 1966.
+The team finished seventh in the National League, in their inaugural season in Los Angeles, CA. The Pythagorean was even worse than their 71 wins, indicating that they should have won only 68 games.

 The hitters were second in the league in home runs and first in stolen bases, but otherwise were pretty mediocre.
 Gil Hodges and Charlie Neal tied for the team lead with 22 home runs, but neither was in the top ten in the league.
 Jim Gilliam led the team with 18 stolen bases, good for fifth in the league.
 Duke Snider led the team in on-base percentage and slugging percentage.